Canvas

 • Create a Canvas page anywhere in the tree from the + button or the slash menu, the same way you create a document.

-• Paste in a block of HTML with an inline <style> tag and get a formatted page with gradients, grid layouts, animations, and hover effects.
+• Write a full document: HTML with inline <style> and <script> for gradients, grid layouts, animations, hover effects, and real interactivity.

-• Open the page's Version History to diff or roll back any earlier version of the HTML.
+• Open the page's Version History to diff or roll back any earlier version.

 How it works